Singhrituraj114/Singhrituraj114/README.md

 ### 🧠 About Me

 I'm Rituraj — a **B.Tech Computer Science graduate** from **SRM Institute of Science and Technology, Kattankulathur, Chennai**, with academic work centered on **deep learning and data analytics**.
 I like building systems that turn messy, real-world data into things people can actually trust — risk models that explain their own decisions, disease detectors that hold up outside a clean notebook environment, and pipelines that are boring in the best way: reliable.

+Outside of models and metrics, I'm also a **digital artist** — I like the overlap between logic and creativity, whether that's a heatmap explaining a neural network's decision or a piece of digital art.

 📄 Published an **IEEE paper at ICHMS 2026 (NTU Singapore)** on guava leaf multi-disease detection.